 This beautiful spot on the edge of lake Geneva was a hidden gem I discovered when looking for a relaxing two night stay in 2014.
 I wanted something close enough to family I was visiting just over the border in France and wanted to get just a glimpse of the Swiss mountains for my first time visiting Switzerland.
 Recently I visited again and felt just as charmed by this place.

 I'd recommend staying for 2-3 nights to explore the area but even just staying overnight you could get a great experience.
-Disclaimer: there may be affiliate links within this article, which I may receive a small commission should you chose to purchase via a link from this article at no extra cost to you.
+Disclaimer: This article contains affiliate links, which means I may receive a small commission should you chose to purchase via a link from this article at no extra cost to you.
 I only recommend experiences, companies or products I trust and have used).

 Things to do or see

 Visit Chateau de Chillon - I've done a bit more detail and pictures on this further down this post as I've visited twice and think both beautiful and a really fascinating place.

 Don’t miss the Freddie Mercury statue on the pin below (he famously recorded his last album with queen here and purchased recording studio in the town).

 Walk along the lakefront to the Chateau and further.
 This beautful waterfront has some beautiful views of the mountains and historic architecture lining the path.
 The path is also lined with beautiful flowers and trees including willows.

 Try the lakeside mini golf, I did this on my first visit, it was fun and have amazing views.

 You can go paddle boarding (I love paddle boarding if you haven't already guessed, I taught Sup classes in Greece and have since bought myself a ISUP for home to explore my local canals, lakes etc) or take out boats at certain times of the year on the lake.

 There is a casino next to the hotel, and a few more in the main town.
 You’ll be sure to see lots of supercars driving round as it’s clearly a playground for the wealthy.